revelaction/privage/README.md

 ## Stateless usage (automation)

 The `init` command is optional and primarily serves to set up a convenient environment.
-For automation or usage within scripts, `privage` can be used statelessly by explicitly providing the age key and the repository path using flags:
+For automation or usage within scripts, `privage` can be used statelessly by explicitly providing the age key and the directory path using flags:

 - `-k`, `--key`: Path to the age secret key file.
 - `-r`, `--repository`: Path to the directory containing the `.privage` files.